-75 As a matter of logic, the aphorism "you can't prove a negative" falls prey to several well-known parlor tricks of semantic deconstruction.
+^{112.} As a matter of logic, the aphorism "you can't prove a negative" falls prey to several well-known parlor tricks of semantic deconstruction.
 Most whimsically, the aphorism itself is a negative, and thus if one were to ever to assert it provably correct, that assertion alone would be self-refuting.
 More seriously, the statement makes little sense as a proposition of deductive reasoning, since virtually any analytic proposition can be restated as a negative.
 Suppose, for example, that there were only two states of the world, "A" and "B", which are mutually exclusive and exhaustive.
 The set {"A is true", "B is true"} is thus a collection of affirmative propositions that fully partition the state space.
 Now suppose further (for the sake of argument and consistent with the aphorism) that both affirmative propositions are provable.
-An equivalent-indeed identical-partition of the state space is {"¬B is true"}, "¬A is true"}, which clearly consists solely of negative propositions.
+An equivalent-indeed identical-partition of the state space is \(\begin{align} '' \sqrt{B} \) is true", "¬A is true"}, which clearly consists solely of negative propositions.
 By hypothesis, each must also be provable as well.
 More generally, several accepted theoretical insights (such as Arrow's impossibility theorem) are typically articulated and proven as negative propositions.
-See Kenneth J. Arrow, A Difficulty in the Concept of Social Welfare, 58 J. POL.
-ECON.
+See Kenneth J. Arrow, A Difficulty in the Concept of Social Welfare, 58 J. Pol.
+Econ.
 328 (1950).
-In any event, to the extent that the Court was befuddled by the prospects of asking the lenders
+In any event, to the extent that the court was befuddled by the prospect of asking the lenders to prove their lack of bad faith (a negative), it could have simply recast the inquiry as asking them to prove the presence of good faith (an affirmative).
+Problem solved.

-76 Concerns over "proving a negative" are arguably on stronger ground when it comes to assessing absolute empirical claims that can be tested only through induction / observation.
-Consider the statement "Green rubies don't exist."
+^{113.} Concerns over "proving a negative" are arguably on stronger ground when it comes to assessing absolute empirical claims that can be tested only through induction/observation.
+Consider the statement "green rubies don't exist."
 This absolute proposition can be disproven empirically by finding a single green ruby; but it can never be proven definitively by observing a consecutive, homogenous sequence of red rubies, no matter how many.
 Beyond absolutist statements, however, the aphorism once again tends to break down.
+Consider, for instance, the probabilistic statement that "no more than 1% of rubies in existence are green."
+This is an empirical claim about fre-

-Consider, for instance, the of proof to the proponent of a claim or defense that has lack of notice as an element.77 In a seeming overture to preempt these difficulties, Judge Furman's opinion declares that the court "does not and need not decide the question of burden because even if the burden is on Defendants to prove lack of notice by a preponderance of the evidence, the court finds that they have met that burden."
-This reasoning is acceptable as far as it goes (even if facially a little sketchy); but it should follow that the opinion would then proceed to err consistently on the side of stating (at least for consistency's sake) that the burden was the lenders' to carry.
-And yet, the opinion frequently strays from that perspective, both implicitly and explicitly placing the burden of proof as to notice on Citibank.79 Such lapses create suspicions that the court was at the very least inconsistent in its application of the burden of proof.
+As a matter of practice, courts regularly assign the burden of proof to the proponent of a claim or defense that has lack of notice as an element.114 In a seeming overture to preempt these difficulties, Judge Furman's opinion declares that "the Court need not and does not decide the question of burden because even if the burden is on Defendants to prove lack of notice by a preponderance of the evidence, the Court finds that they have met that burden."115 This reasoning is acceptable as far as it goes (even if facially a little sketchy); but it should follow that the opinion would then proceed to err consistently on the side of stating (at least for consistency's sake) that the burden was the lenders' to carry.
+And yet, the opinion frequently strays from that perspective, both implicitly and explicitly placing the burden of proof as to notice on Citibank.116 Such lapses create suspicions that the court was at the very least inconsistent in its application of the burden of proof.
 Such jurisprudential flip-flopping could well sow the seeds of a reversal if the Second Circuit (or New York's Court of Appeals) proclaims more clearly that the burden is on the party asserting the DFV defense.